MSeidelFed/KineticMSI/USAGE.md

 ## Usage Instructions
 KineticMSI has been divided in several steps:

-1. Input data: Necessary to start are data matrices featuring normalized or ready-to-compare abundances across MSI pixels.
+1. Input data: Completely necessary are data matrices featuring normalized or ready-to-compare abundances across MSI pixels.

-1. Data preprocessing: The procedure is meant to delete potentially confounding pixels, which might be misinterpreted as enriched if left on the datasets during natural isotopic enrichment corrections.
+1. Data pre-processing: The procedure is meant to delete potentially confounding pixels, which might be misinterpreted as enriched if left on the datasets during natural isotopic enrichment corrections.

 1. Correcting for natural isotopic abundance (NIA): from the corrected isotopologue pools, the enrichment percentages can be easily derived.

 1. Assembling of isotopic flux proxies for analyzing the tracer dynamics.

 1. Visualization and determination of the best isotopic flux proxies.
-The used proxy can vary with diverse experimental strategies, i.e., tracer used, metabolic targets, detected isotopologues, enrichment percentages, isotopic envelope shifts.
+The used proxies can vary with diverse experimental strategies, i.e., tracer used, metabolic targets, detected isotopologues, enrichment percentages, isotopic envelope shifts.

 1. Visualization of isotopic flux proxies and analyses of the tracer spatial dynamics.
 This step is meant to reconstruct kMSI images based on the derived proxies of isotope enrichment.